-4 The Dutch unemployment rate quadrupled between 1970 and 1975, from 0.9 to 3.7 per cent.
+6 The Dutch unemployment rate quadrupled between 1970 and 1975, from 0.9 to 3.7 per cent.
 Over the same period, unemployment in the United States and Australia, rose from 5.0 to 8.5 and 1.6 to 4.8 per cent respectively.

-'dispersion' indicator.5 Referring to the vertical axis, this indicator was around $3\frac{1}{2}$ in September 1998.
+The dot on the top right hand side of the chart shows that, for September quarter 1998, the average unemployment rate was around 8 per cent.
+The degree to which unemployment was dispersed evenly between the regions is measured by a regional 'dispersion' indicator.7 Referring to the vertical axis, this indicator was around $3\frac{1}{2}$ in September 1998.
 The bigger the number, the more unequal the distribution of unemployment.